Addict II Athlete Skydive the Wasatch Event Follow-Up: A Closer Look with 3rd Year Participant, Rob Rich

 Utah's premier tandem skydiving center, Skydive the Wasatch is a "refuge away from the stress and weight of life".
 Located only one hour away from the Salt Lake City metropolitan area and just half an hour from Provo, Skydive the Wasatch offers tandem skydiving over the majestic terrain of the Wasatch Front.

-• David Avatar
+• JUSTIN C. Avatar

 read more